auyer/MassMoverBot/README.md

 The first one should be in the "CommanderToken" slot in the config file.
 The rest will be the servant Tokens, and should be added in a List.

+The Permission integer must be 16780288 (Move, Read messages, and Write messages).

 ## Installation
 You can get the lastest binary here: (soon)